jimburton/ci583-trees/README.md

 nodes is always *greater than* the label of the left-hand child, and *less than* the label of the right-hand child (if these children exist).
 The labels of the nodes can be any data for which "less than" and "greater than" makes sense.
-Refer to the slides from Week 3 for a refresher on how trees work and the terminology around them.
+Refer to the slides from Week 3 for a refresher on how trees work and the surrounding terminology.

 Our BST has `int` data in the labels of nodes.
 The implementation uses *inheritance* and *recursion*.
 In the package `ci583.trees` is the *superclass* of all tree nodes, `BST`.
 This